zruncho3d/tri-zero/Mods/hbo/SkirtsCollection/README.md

 ## 08.11.2022

-- Honecomb pattern dimensions changed so that there are no thin lines anymore with 0.4mm extrusion with
+- Honeycomb pattern dimensions changed so that there are no thin lines anymore with 0.4mm extrusion with
-- fixed a cosmetic error on the honeycomp pattern of the front corners at the side
+- fixed a cosmetic error on the honeycomb pattern of the front corners at the side
-- more clearence for M4 nuts on bottom side of the skirts
+- more clearance for M4 nuts on bottom side of the skirts
-- some minor fixes herere and there - like forgotten facets etc.
+- some minor fixes here and there - like forgotten facets etc.